 Overview

-The Capital Markets product line assists countries in developing deep and resilient capital markets that can contribute to economic growth and financial stability.
-This support includes assistance for the development of deep and liquid government bond markets, the development of products and markets for corporate financing (i.e. equity, corporate bonds), as well as the development of products and solutions to mobilize financing to strategic sectors, such as infrastructure, housing and SMEs including financing for innovation (including through the development of a PE and VC ecosystem), and the development of derivatives markets as a key tool for risk management.
+The World Bank Group assists countries in developing deep and resilient capital markets which can contribute to economic growth and financial stability.
+This support includes assistance for the development of deep and liquid government bond markets, the development of products and markets for corporate financing, such as equity and corporate bonds, as well as the development of products and solutions to mobilize financing to strategic sectors, including small and medium-sized enterprises.

-Well-functioning capital markets require an enabling policy and regulatory framework, and synchronization of robust regulatory framework with institutional capacity We work on these building blocks for capital market development.
-In addition, in many cases different de-risking tools and/or incentives are needed to crowd in private capital.
-We also work with governments in identifying whether such types of interventions are needed, and the mechanisms to implement them.
-As part of this, the Product line supports the establishment of Sovereign Wealth Funds (SWFs)/ Strategic Investment Funds (SIFs), including green SIFs, in client countries.
+Well-functioning capital markets require a sound policy and regulatory framework, and synchronization of robust regulatory framework with institutional capacity to enforce rules.
+In many cases, de-risking tools and/or incentives are needed to crowd in private capital.
+We also work with governments in identifying whether such types of interventions are needed, and the mechanisms to implement them in a sustainable way.
+As part of this, we support the establishment of Sovereign Wealth Funds and Strategic Investment Funds (SIFs), including green SIFs, in client countries.

 We offer a range of services and products tailored to the specific development needs of our client countries:

 • Capital Markets Development Advisory Services: We provide advisory services to countries in all regions and at different levels of development.
-This includes advising governments on regulatory and policy framework for overall capital markets development (government bond markets, corporate markets, institutional investors and funds).The scope of advisory services vary depending on each country’s “strategic country diagnostics” and client demand.
-It could cover one of more sectors of the capital markets – ranging from working on policy issues to help develop a specific segment of the market, to working on demonstration transactions in specific sectors (for example infrastructure finance or housing finance).
+This includes advising governments on regulatory and policy framework for overall capital markets development.

 • Capital Markets Diagnostics: Through the Financial Sector Assessment Program (FSAP), we analyze the challenges and opportunities for capital markets development.